Dominique Richardson

 Dominique Richardson (born 6 September 1992), is a Bermudian footballer who plays as a midfielder.

 College

 In 2010, Richardson enrolled at the Barry University to play for their Division II NAIA program.
 In her first year she redshirted, not participating in a team a year later.
-She played her first match in 24 August 2012, against Webber.
+She played her first match on 24 August 2012, against Webber.

 Personal life

 She joined Insurance group Ace's professional lines department on a two-year graduate training programme in August 2015.